akyoto/q/docs/readme.md

 | 🪟 Windows | ✔️*   | ✔️     |

 Those marked with a star need testing.
 Please contact me if you have a machine with the marked architectures.

+### How is the assembly code quality?

+The backend uses an SSA based IR which is also used by well established compilers like `gcc`, `go` and `llvm`.
+SSA makes it trivial to apply lots of common optimization passes to it.
+As such, the quality of the generated assembly is fairly high despite the young age of the project.

 ### Which security features are supported?